emmilymcdonald/MAT4376-project-2-team-3/AB_DataSet/task_2/01-AB_Testing.md

 https://9fv2vh.csb.app/

-Because the curves overlap slightly, it indicates a potential difference in performance between the landing pages' conversion rates.
-Because both curves are the same height, we can expect the same probabilty for observing their respective conversion rates.
+In the AB Posterior Test, a slight overlap between the curves suggests a potential difference in performance between the conversion rates of the landing pages.
+Notably, both curves are of equal height, indicating an equal probability of observing their respective conversion rates.

 ## AB Histogram of the mean